Writing in childhood: 3. The consolidating stage (9-12 years)

 This stage marks a development in children's writing abilities where they produce more elaborate sentences and paragraphs, owing to their enhanced grasp of grammar and spelling.
 It is a critical stage because it involves possessing writing abilities and cultivating a more advanced writing style.
 Children who successfully advance through this stage are better equipped to tackle the requirements of academic writing and other types of written communication.

 One important aspect of the developing stage is the emphasis on revising and editing.
 Children at this stage are encouraged to go back and review their writing, looking for ways to improve clarity, coherence, and effectiveness, and they may also receive feedback from teachers or peers, which helps them to develop a more critical thought.

 4. The commanding stage (12-18 years)

 The final stage of the development of writing in childhood and adolescence is known as the commanding stage It is characterized by mature writing skills, including the ability to write for different purposes and audiences, to use a variety of writing styles and genres, and to revise and edit writing for clarity and effectiveness.
 At this stage, children have become confident and skilled writers, in control of the grammar and written language conventions, which allows them to use writing to achieve their goals and express their ideas with clarity and precision.
-This stage represents the culmination of years of developing writing skills and is a key indicator of a child's ability to communicate effectively through writing, preparing them for the demands of academic writing and other forms of written communication in adulthood..
+This stage represents the culmination of years of developing writing skills and is a key indicator of a child's ability to communicate effectively through writing, preparing them for the demands of academic writing and other forms of written communication in adulthood.

+Principles

+Some principles are used to identify the different stages of development that children have mastered.
+These principles are the recurring principle, the generative principle, the inventory principle, and the sign principle.

+The Recurring Principle

+This principle is when children understand the repetition of patterns and shapes in English writing.
+Some examples of these can include scribbles that follow a similar pattern.

+Generating Principle

+This is when children reorganize a limited set of units to create new meanings by combining or arranging elements in a variety of ways.
+This can be illustrated through the use of letters, but do not formulate words through writing.

+Inventory Principle

+In this principle, children often inventory items by listing them or naming them.
+This can follow up the form of a list, going downwards in a vertical structure.

+The Sign Principle

+This refers to children's understanding of print representing entities that aren't printed, such as word boundaries and page layout.
+For instance, this can be illustrated by the drawn-out figure of a girl to represent the word girl with different scribbles or letters around the figure.